-1. A merge sign means drivers should be prepared to change lanes or allow other traffic to come into their lane. ☐ True ☐ False 2.
-When approaching a stop sign that is not marked by a crosswalk, drivers should stop their vehicles before entering the intersection. ☐ True ☐ False 3.
-An orange sign means drivers should be alert, adjust their speed and be prepared to stop if necessary. ☐ True ☐ False 4.
-A driver approaching a vehicle with a slow-moving vehicle sign should slow down and only pass when safe and legal to do so.
-True False 5.
-When approaching a railroad crossing sign, a driver should slow down, look and stop if necessary. ☐ True ☐ False 6.
-A diamond-shaped sign warns drivers of possible hazards.
+1. A merge sign r to come into th True neans drivers should be prepared to change lanes or allow other traffic neir lane. - False 2. • • • hing a stop sign that is not marked by a crosswalk, drivers should stop before entering the intersection. \Box False 3.
+An orange sign stop if necessa ☐ True n means drivers should be alert, adjust their speed, and be prepared to ary.
+4. • • • aching a vehicle with a slow-moving vehicle sign should slow down when safe and legal to do so. ☐ False 5.
+When approact stop if necessar ☐ True hing a railroad crossing sign, a driver should slow down, look, and ary.
+6. A diamond-sha ☐ True aped sign warns drivers of possible hazards.